koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 ## fs-renderer.ts

 `fs-renderer.ts` creates a renderer from a host config object.
-I'm passing the host config and type definition for this renderer to create the `fs-renderer`.
+I'm passing the host config and type definition to create the `fs-renderer`.

 ## index.ts